 It was gold.
 Actually they call this champagne bronze.
 This brass fixture would match our brass pulls.

-You might be thinking that brass is old fashioned, but actually, it’s made a comeback in a new fresh, modern way.
+You might be thinking that brass is old fashioned, but actually, it’s made a comeback in a new fresh and modern way.

 I chose the Delta Trinsic Single Handle Pull down in champagne Bronze and the matching soap dispenser.